Richardtony/FreeRTOS_Task_Scheduling/README.md

 # FreeRTOS_Task_Scheduling
 This repository consists of an experiment which demonstrates the effect of time-slicing in FreeRTOS applications.
+For a literature context, refer (https://medium.com/@richardtony54/freertos-time-slicing-and-its-consequences-in-preemptive-scheduling-68f36f0a2481)
 ## Setup Guide:
 - To setup this application, you need to first download:
   - [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html#st-get-software)